-- 9.6.1 10.6.1 If a Signatory wishes to dispute WADA⊥'s assertionallegation that the Signatory has not yet met Reinstatement conditions imposed on it and therefore is not yet entitled to be Reinstated, it must advise WADA in writing within twenty- one (21) days of its receipt of the assertionallegation from WADA (see Code Article 23.5.1024.1.10).
-WADA shall then file a formal notice of dispute with CAS, and the dispute will be resolved by the CAS Ordinary Arbitration Division in accordance with Code Articles 23.5.624.1.6 to 23.5.8 of the Code 24.1.8 and this Article 109. - 9.6.2 10.6.2 It will be WADA's burden to prove on the balance of probabilities that the Signatory has not yet met the Reinstatement conditions imposed on it and therefore is not yet entitled to be Reinstated.
-If the case was previously considered by a CAS Panel further to Code Article 23.5.6 of the Code24.1.6, if possible, the same CAS Panel shall be constituted to hear and determine this new dispute.
+- 9.6.1 10.6.1 If a Signatory wishes to dispute WADA's assertionallegation that the Signatory has not yet met Reinstatement conditions imposed on it and therefore is not yet entitled to be Reinstated, it must advise WADA in writing within twenty- one (21) days of its receipt of the assertionallegation from WADA (see Code Article 23.5.1024.1.10).
+WADA shall then file a formal notice of dispute with CAS, and the dispute will be resolved by the CAS Ordinary Arbitration Division in accordance withArticles 23.5.6 to 23.5.8 of the Code Articles 24.1.6 to 24.1.8 and this Article 109. - 9.6.2 10.6.2It will be WADA's burden to prove on the balance of probabilities that the Signatory has not yet met the Reinstatement conditions imposed on it and therefore is not yet entitled to be Reinstated.
+If the case was previously considered by a CAS Panel further to Code Article 23.5.6 of theCode24.1.6, if possible, the same CAS Panel shall be constituted to hear and determine this new dispute.